vatlab/sos/doc/step_format.md

 ### Input options

 The input options of a SoS step control how input files are passed to the step action.
-To should be appended to list of input files (`input: : options` is allowed if default input files are used).
+To should be keyword arguments appended to list of input files.

 #### Passing input files all at once (default)